 Gentle, non-surgical treatment for mild to severe gum disease

-Gum disease is the leading cause of tooth loss in American adults over 35, yet it can be prevented with proper oral care.
+Gum disease is the leading cause of tooth loss in American adults over 35, yet it can usually be prevented with proper oral care.
 Regularly scheduled professional cleanings, in combination with daily brushing and flossing, can keep your teeth and gums healthy.
 However, when gum disease does occur, our team at Kuhn Dental is well equipped to treat it.

-We treat gum disease in all stages, from mild to severe, without surgery.
+We treat this in all stages, from mild to severe, without surgery.
 Our team uses ultrasonic scaling for deep cleaning, and lasers to remove diseased tissue and disinfect gums.
 With DNA saliva testing, we can pinpoint the specific strain of bacteria present and prescribe the best antibiotic to eliminate it.

-Assessing your level of Gum Disease
+Assessing Your Level of Gum Disease

 We will gently probe the space between your teeth and gums – called a “pocket” – to accurately measure and chart the depth.